 The most digestible grammar course I've tried.
 Highly interactive — most of your learning will happen through activities.
 Bite-sized lessons make it easy to see progress.
 Focuses on the most important and commonly used language.
 Extremely reasonably priced.
 This huge, detailed guide shows you how to get the most out of the course.

 The non-linear approach means some slightly-more-complicated concepts appear alongside easier concepts.
 (These are marked with little warning signs.)
 Computer/desktop version is a hefty download, with a few steps to register the software (this feels a bit antiquated these days, when most language tools are website apps).

-Pimsleur is another big name in language learning, and their audio courses haven't changed a whole lot over the years.
+Pimsleur is one of the original great grandaddies of language learning, and their audio courses haven't changed a whole lot over the years.

 There are two main ideas behind the Pimsleur courses:

 You don't get a whole lot of explanation in Pimsleur, although there is an English-speaking narrator who points things out now and again.
 If you're interested in actively studying Italian grammar you could get another book or course to go along with your Pimsleur study.